-There are a number of leadership traits USMC exemplifies.
+There 14 leadership traits USMC exemplifies.
 Committing to the United States Marine Corps is a minimum two-year commitment.
 In that period, you will learn about the 14 leadership traits USMC prioritizes.

 You can learn and develop these skills on your own.
 Yet, entering the USMC will allow you access to a number of jobs unavailable to those outside the military.
 These skills will also be relevant and appealing if you choose to pursue a career elsewhere.

 Justice is the consistent practice of fairness.
 To be just, you need to consider alternative perspectives on a topic.
 When you analyze a situation from multiple views, you are removing bias.
 When you remove bias, you are able to address challenges with a clear head.
 You are also able to be equitable.
 Providing equity refers to treating individuals based on their contributions.
 Treatment can occur in the form of rewards and punishment.

 Good judgement comes when you are not rash but rather when you have the capacity to think clearly.
 You start with an understanding and grasp of problems.
 From this point, you are able to recognize possible solutions to the problem.
 Each alternative offers an equal positive or negative reaction.
 When exercising judgement, you consider the outcomes.
 Finally, upon reviewing the problem and solution consequences, you make a choice.

 An individual, who is dependable, is capable of performing duties at or above a specific standard.
 Dependable individuals have the capability to form strong bonds with their peers.
 This bond is the result of trust between the two parties.

 Dependability is the product of holding your commitments.
 Your word becomes your bond.

 Integrity is not lying.
 When asked questions you respond truthfully at all times.
 Individuals with high levels of integrity understand their guiding principles, morals, as well as ethics and do not deviate from these standards.
 Precarious or dangerous situations are not allowances to modify your beliefs.